Abimael10/anomaly-grid/USER_MANUAL.md

 3. Monitor memory usage with large alphabets
 4. Use batch processing for multiple sequences
 5. Validate results with domain knowledge
-6. Consider data preprocessing to reduce alphabet size
+6. Consider data preprocessing to reduce alphabet size -- Example in the README

 ### When to Use This Library:
 - **Sequential pattern analysis** in discrete event streams